lexicHQ/docs/building-a-bot.md

 # Building a Bot

-## Working with Intents
+## Working with Blocks

-An Intent contains a group of expressions that define the intention of a user input.
+A block contains user-defined messages that are triggered by a user input or an event.

+User input is defined by expressions.
 Below is an example of expressions:

 * Hi there!
 * How's the weather in Paris?
 * I want to travel from San Francisco to Madrid

 An expression can be grouped into an intent and each intent has responses that will be sent out to the user.
-An Intent is context driven which is different from keyword-based systems where it will not recognize an expression or sentence if it is not an exact match.
+Expressions are context driven which is different from keyword therefore, it does not have to be an exact match.

 Here is an example of a context:

-Here, I can say "What do you mean by a chatbot?" or "What is a chatbot?" and it will still return the correct intent since the context is same or intead of "Paris", I can ask "How's weather in London?".
+Here, I can say "What do you mean by a chatbot?" or "What is a chatbot?" and it will still return the correct block since the context is same or intead of "Paris", I can ask "How's weather in London?".

-_Intents make your bot intelligent!_
+_Expressions make your bot smart!_

 An expression can also have entities that can tell the natural language processor (AI) to extract a certain part of the sentence that will let you write custom logic (advanced).

-In short, an Intent is a box full of expression and can have responses that are triggered by an user input or action.
+In short, an block is a box full of expressions and can have responses that are triggered by an user input or an event.

 ## Defining Entities